bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

 ## Contributor's style guide

+**The Quick Start Guide** is the intended first-stop for new Bevy users.
+We want to give an overview of core concepts and make new users feel excited and confident in using Bevy for their projects.

+**The Bevy Book** is intended to be an approachable, canonical, and comprehensive overview of concepts and patterns related to developing with Bevy.
+We want this to be on-par with other similar Books in the ecosystem such as [The Rust Book](https://doc.rust-lang.org/stable/book/), but this doesn't mean only Bevy veterans can contribute.

 When writing and reviewing content for The Bevy Book, The Quick Start Guide, and other related learning materials, please try to follow these guidelines:

 ### Style and tone